 These types of bearings are often the most expensive, but also the most effective of all.
 The fans that use either FDB or HDB bring the best of both worlds into one, combining the good qualities of other bearing types into one solid pick.

 They can be fitted in any position, be it horizontally or vertically, and have remarkable longevity.
 Some of the best models have been known to provide as much as 300,000 hours of good performance before finally calling it quits.

 Bearing types play a big part in your choosing a good 120mm case fan, but they’re not the only factor to take into consideration.
 To make things a little bit easier, let’s round up the different types and give a quick rundown of their strengths.

 - Sleeve bearings: cheap, relatively quiet, but they have a short lifespan and can only be mounted vertically.

 - Ball bearings: can be mounted in any direction, relatively silent and have mid-range longevity.

 - Rifle bearings: similar to ball bearings in terms of lifespan, noise levels, and mounting.

 - Fluid bearings (FDB and HDB): top-notch bearings used in high-end rigs.
 Great fan life expectancy, low noise, and solid performance.

 Take the above qualities into consideration.
 Keep in mind that as fans age, most of them will become noisier over time.
-This means that even if you invest in a top of the line FDB type of fan, you may want to replace it long before its due if the noise becomes annoying.
+This means that even if you invest in a top-of-the-line FDB type of fan, you may want to replace it long before it’s due if the noise becomes annoying.